 Casement Window Sizes

-Casement window sizes will range from smaller windows to larger windows.
+Casement window standard sizes will range from smaller windows to larger windows.
 Standard casement window sizes usually range from 1 ft 8 in. to 2 ft 8 in. wide and from 4 ft 2 in. to 6 ft 6 in. high.
 However, most homeowners will install an average sized casement window so that it is easy to swing open with a medium size glass pane.

 Local Casement Window Installation

 Choosing the perfect window style for your casement window can be difficult with so many options, but finding a reliable window contractor for your casement window installation doesn’t have to be.
 New casement windows can bring life to a room in comparison to other plain window types.
 Smaller rooms seem larger, darker rooms brighter, and somewhat plain homes become more intricate and interesting, not to mention you can save money on energy bills by installing energy efficient casement windows.

 Casement Windows vs Double Hung Windows

 So many people rely on double hung windows or single hung windows that many don’t even know that hinged or crank windows exist, or that there are benefits to having these types of windows.
 Hinged windows that open from the side are known as casement windows, and they’re good for homes in warm areas that rely on breeze for ventilation and comfort throughout the year.
 They’re more effective for ventilation purposes than double or single hung windows, and they’re comparable in installation costs.

 While it’s ideal to get casement windows throughout your home, you can get good ventilation by installing casement windows on the side of your home that gets the most wind.
 This is simple if you live in certain areas, like close to the ocean, where the breeze is almost always coming from the same direction.